What to expect when you’re expecting… a Breast Augmentation!

-If you’re feeling a little bloated and experiencing some post op blues, you may just feel the urge to hit the gym!
-You MUST refrain from doing any intense cardio for at least 4 weeks post surgery and weight training on your upper body areas for at least 3 months post, however light walking and low impact exercise is ok.
+If you’re feeling a little bloated and experiencing some post-surgery blues, you may just feel the urge to hit the gym!
+You MUST refrain from doing any intense cardio for at least 4 weeks post-surgery and weight training on your upper body areas for at least 3 months post, however light walking and low impact exercise is ok.
 Again your Surgeon may recommend a slightly different timeframe depending on your case and breast surgery.
 Having a sweaty incision site can cause infections which can cause your scars to heal thick and ugly and delay your recovery.
 Excessive use of your upper body can manipulate the placement of your implants and the pocket they sit in.
 It’s just not worth it.
 Consider this your healthy eating period until you can get back into the gym.
 By the time you can pick up your exercise regime again, you will be on the ultimate health train ready to get back into it!

 The same size implants will look different on everyone!

-Forums are great for support and advice, HOWEVER…too many women often compare their outcome to others.
-Your outcome and surgery statistics will produce a 100% unique result, as this is heavily dependent on the amount of breast tissue you had to begin with, nipple position, your skin elasticity and general anatomy.
+Forums are great for support and advice, HOWEVER… too many women often compare their outcome to others.
+Your outcome and surgery statistics will produce a 100% unique result, as this is heavily dependent on the amount of breast tissue you had, to begin with, nipple position, your skin elasticity and general anatomy.
 If you have concerns, do not take medical advice from anyone other than your Surgeon or GP.

 Your first breast surgery may not be your last

 You may be required to undergo Breast Revision surgery at some point over the coming years.
 This can be due to weight loss/gain, ageing, pregnancy/breastfeeding, surgery complications or a change in preference are some common factors.
 Over time gravity will take its toll on your breasts as you age and they will begin to drop naturally, some more severely than others depending on your breast anatomy and skin quality.
-It is important to keep your post surgery information regarding your implants in a safe place should you wish to have revision surgery in the future this will be very helpful to the surgeon who performs your revision.
+It is important to keep your post-surgery information regarding your implants in a safe place should you wish to have revision surgery in the future this will be very helpful to the surgeon who performs your revision.

 Have realistic expectations

 The most important thing is to have realistic expectations about your results.
 Our Surgeons are fantastic but they are not magicians.
 All breasts are asymmetrical prior to surgery in varying degrees, so do not expect 100% symmetry after your surgery, it is very important to have a good understanding of your natural breast characteristics prior to surgery e.g: tuberous.
 Your Surgeon will explain to you what factors you need to consider for your recovery and ensure you are aware of this prior to surgery so you are prepared.
-Remember your breasts are sisters, not twins, not two breast are identical.
-When you are looking at before and after images, always try to look at nude images (not pushed into a bra or photoshopped with a filter to look different) so you can see how the breasts sit naturally before and after surgery – some people are incredibly blessed with almost perfect breasts naturally so of course that is evident in their surgery results too.
+Remember your breasts are sisters, not twins, not two breasts are identical.
+When you are looking at before and after images, always try to look at nude images (not pushed into a bra or photoshopped with a filter to look different) so you can see how the breasts sit naturally before and after surgery – some people are incredibly blessed with almost perfect breasts naturally so, of course, that is evident in their surgery results too.

 It’s a good idea to prepare for when you return back to your home or hotel room and create a comfortable place for recovery where all necessary items are in easy reach or on top of your bag.
 These can be items such as a lip balm, water bottle, TV remote, snacks, baby wipes, tissues, eye mask for sleeping during the day, your mobile phone and laptop (plus chargers) pillows, your meds.
-Especially if you are travelling by yourself you need to make sure you are self sufficient once you are discharged from hospital – of course there is always room service as an extra treat!
+Especially if you are travelling by yourself you need to make sure you are self-sufficient once you are discharged from hospital – of course, there is always room service as an extra treat!